-We are now finalising the process for recruiting doctors into these new places on our Basic Specialist Training programmes.
+We have finalised the process for recruiting doctors into these new places on our Basic Specialist Training programmes.

-Full details on these additional posts can be found here on our website
+Full details on these additional training places can be found here on our website.

 Our health and wellbeing services remain open.
 All scheduled meetings will go ahead using either Skype or Zoom.
 We will be in touch with individuals who have already made arrangements to meet with us to set this up.